FERMENTING WATER KEFIR

 The word kefir is believed to have originated from the Turkish word “keif” which means “good feeling”.
 It’s pronounced many different ways, most common are “key-fur”, “keh-fear”, “k’fear”, “kuh-fear”, “kee-fer”.

-There are many positive benefits for the health and general well-being when drinking kefir.
+There are many positive benefits for health and general well-being when drinking kefir.

 Here are listed benefits of kefir